 on bowls, dishes, etc. Used on lesser expensive items instead of applying more costly mounts.

-as part of a flatware service.
-Used to support the carving fork and knife after carving so the
+made as part of a flatware service.
+Used to support the carving fork and knife after

 Knife Box: An upright box, usually made of wood, with a sloped lid containing slots on the inside

 Kitchen: A type of tea urn with a spigot or tap and a means for keeping the liquid warm.

 Karat: The measure of the purity of gold.
 Pure gold is 24 karat.
 Pure gold alloyed with 50% other metals is

 Kettle on Stand: As the name implies, a tea kettle with accompanying stand.
 There is an area in

 the base for a spirit lamp to heat the water in the kettle.